usbarmory/crucible/cmd/crucible/README.md

 cd crucible && make
 ```

-All targets can be cross compiled for ARM as follows...
+All targets can be cross compiled for ARM as follows:

 * 32-bit arm: `make GOARCH=arm`
 * 64-bit arm: `make GOARCH=arm64`
 * To just build the crucible executable for 64-bit arm: `make crucible GOARCH=arm64`